rdegges/rdegges-blog/articles/2009/my-git.md

 The other large issue I had (and still have) with SVN is that there are no good project hosting websites out there which meet my needs.
-SourceForge, which is probably the largest and most popular SVN project hosting site is slow, filled with ads, and has an un-intuitive interface.
+SourceForge, which is probably the largest and most popular SVN project hosting site is slow, filled with ads, and has an unintuitive interface.
 It also requires approval for every project which can sometimes take hours.
 What I want in a project hosting site is something that: